 What Next?

-Business casual can be a confusing dress code, but even if you get only two or three shoes that we mention above, you’ll be properly dressed from the ankles down for any situation.
+Business casual can be a confusing dress code, but even if you get only two or three shoes that we mentioned above, you’ll be appropriately dressed from the ankles down for any situation.

 Now that you know how to dress your feet for the office, are you sure what to put on in other situations?
 If not, take a look at our other shoe guides: